 Whichever option you go for, you’ll have to choose whether you want a square invitation or a rectangular one.
 The dimensions for a square invitation are usually 14cm x 14cm while the dimensions for a rectangular one tend to be 4.5 inches x 6.25 inches.
 I prefer to go for rectangular ones (as you’ll see in this tutorial) but it’s totally up to you which you pick.
 You could even try making one of each and then printing off your favourite at the end!

 To the left of the page, you’ll find a range of options, including a selection of templates.
 If you want to, you can choose one of these templates and just input your own text and images to customise it.
 You can also change the colours to fit in with the colour scheme of your wedding.
 Alternatively, you can create your own unique design, which is what I like to do.
-This sounds much scarier than it really is.
-So, without further ado, let me talk you through how I go about designing an invitation from scratch in Canva …
+This sounds much scarier than it is.
+So, without further ado, let me talk you through how I go about designing an invitation from scratch in Canva.

 First of all, I upload an image or some clip art to Canva that’s relevant to my invitation.
-For example, if I’m designing an invitation for my sons birthday party, I might use some images of superheroes.
+For example, if I’m designing an invitation for my son’s birthday party, I might use some images of superheroes.
 Or if I’m creating wedding invitations, I might use some floral elements.
 If you’re looking for images to use on your invitations, you can buy them super cheaply through Canva, which will save you a lot of time and money in the long run.
-But I also love using a site called Design Bundles, who have the most incredible selection of svgs that look fantastic on invitations.
+But I also love using a site called Design Bundles, which has the most incredible selection of svgs that look fantastic on invitations.

 Once you’ve chosen a relevant image, it’s time to place it.
 Most of the time I place it in the centre of the invitation, but you can put it wherever you like.
 Then it’s time to add some text!
 There are two great ways of doing this.
-The first one is to use the fonts in Canva like I did in the example above.
+The first one is to use the fonts in Canva as I did in the example above.

 Alternatively, you can upload your own fonts to use on Canva.
 If I’m being honest, I much prefer to use fonts that I’ve uploaded myself so my pins don’t look the same as everyone else’s.
 As I mentioned before, I’m a big fan of script fonts, and often find myself buying bundles from Design Bundles to use on my invitations.
 They’re super affordable and always look fab!